HBehrens/peynote/README.md

 Disclaimer: This setup is for people who have some experience with the [Pebble SDK][PebbleSDK], the command line, and have a decent Python setup on their Mac.

-If you follow the steps below you can use your Pebble smartwatch to remote control your Keynote presentation without a Wifi or your phone, directly from your Mac via Bluetooth.
+If you follow the steps below you can use your Pebble smartwatch to remote control your [Keynote][Keynote] and [Deckset][Deckset] presentation without a Wifi or your phone, directly from your Mac via Bluetooth.

 The Pebble app allows you to